 Robo advisors have thrived during the pandemic.

 Robo advisors saw a surge in account openings during the first half of 2020.
 This is even after the top five robo advisors grew 38% year over year though the end of 2019, according to Backend Benchmarking.
-To help investors sort through the ever-increasing options available, Backend Benchmarking publishes a biannual Robo Ranking, which analyzes and ranks robo advisors.
-After opening accounts at each robo advisor, the company scores them based on more than 45 metrics, including the quality of financial planning services offered, product features, access to live advisors, user interface, transparency, cost, performance and account minimums.
-Here are the top 10 robo advisors of 2020 from the second-quarter report.
+To help investors sort through the ever-increasing options available, Backend Benchmarking publishes a quarterly Robo Report, which analyzes 41 of the most well-known robo advisors.
+To gauge performance, the company opened accounts with equal allocations with each advisor.
+Here are 10 of the top robo advisors of 2020 from the third-quarter report.

-With three different tiers depending on your initial deposit, investors can do a lot with Wealthsimple’s robo advisor.
+For investors who aren’t strictly socially conscious, Wealthsimple’s standard investing portfolio is also compelling.
+With three different tiers depending on the initial deposit, investors can do a lot with Wealthsimple’s robo advisor.
 “At Wealthsimple’s Basic level, for assets under $100,000, an investor can do a lot for a 0.5% fee,” Leahy says.
-“Clients can schedule a portfolio review with an expert and round up expenses to the nearest dollar and invest the difference.”
-You can also choose to use a socially responsible portfolio and/or a halal portfolio at the Basic level.
-For $100,000 and up, you can get access to Wealthsimple Black, which comes with a lower fee of 0.4% and a financial planning session.
+In addition to access to SRI and Halal investing, the platform offers a zero minimum and access to a financial expert at no additional cost.
+For $100,000 and more, you can get access to Wealthsimple Black, which comes with a lower fee of 0.4% and a financial planning session.
 The highest tier for $500,000 and more is Generation.
 This gets you holistic financial planning to help you build a legacy with individualized portfolios and a dedicated team of advisors.
+“Also, Wealthsimple’s stock portfolio is unique in that it holds a large allocation of iShares minimum volatility ETFs for its foreign equities,” Leahy says.
+“Both of which may prove beneficial if those areas of the market come under duress.”

 Here are the top robo advisors in 2020: